-Simply put, the microorgansims breakdown plant material through the process of fermentation.
+Simply put, the microorganisms break down plant material through the process of fermentation.
 This fermentation process allows us to assimilate vital nutrients like vitamin B and K from our food.

 Your B vitamins play an essential role in your metabolism, which is the process of breaking down food to release energy, as well as keeping your skin and nervous system healthy.

-For your mental energy the gut bacteria play and important role for mental healthy, particularly mood regulation.
+Gut bacteria play an important role in mental health, particularly mood regulation.
 Studies have estimated that the vast majority of serotonin is found in the gastrointestinal tract – and as serotonin is the “happy chemical” you can understand why having a healthy gut is important for mood regulation.

 Here is what I recommend to start looking after your gut health:

-- Eating Fermented foods; such as kimchi, sauerkraut, kefir and Kombucha because are rich in lactobacilli, a type of bacteria that can benefit your gut health.
+- Eating fermented foods; such as kimchi, sauerkraut, kefir and kombucha because they are rich in lactobacilli, a type of bacteria that can benefit your gut health.

-- Eat Prebiotics foods that promote the growth of beneficial microbes in the gut.
+- Eat prebiotic foods that promote the growth of beneficial microbes in the gut.
 Many fruits, vegetables and whole grains contain prebiotics.